aimlfun/cars-n-tanks/README.md

 3. Save it where you like - I tend to use c:\repos\ai\{folder-name}, feel free to choose a better folde.r
 4. Open the solution, and enjoy!

 Any problems?
-Post a comment on my blog posting, and I will happily try to assist.
+Post a comment on my blog, and I will happily try to assist.